hasura/graphql-engine/docs/graphql/core/troubleshooting/index.rst

 In order to find out about the origins of an error, it can be helpful to check the logs.

+.. admonition:: Metrics and distributed tracing in Hasura Cloud
+  :class: dhc

+  Hasura Cloud includes metrics and distributed tracing which makes troubleshooting faster.
+For more information, see :ref:`Metrics <metrics>` and :ref:`Tracing <tracing>` in Hasura Cloud.

 Server logs
 ^^^^^^^^^^^